hathix/cs50-section/handouts/week9.md

 # insert: add rows
 # note you don't have to specify the id because that's auto-generated
 # for you (because of auto increment)
-INSERT INTO movies (name, released, stars) VALUES ("Finding Nemo", 2003, 5)
+INSERT INTO movies (name, year, stars) VALUES ("Finding Nemo", 2003, 5)

 # update: change rows
 UPDATE movies SET stars = 3 WHERE id = 9
-# you can even change fields' values depending on their current values
+# you can even use old values to calculate new values (like variables)
 UPDATE movies SET stars = stars + 1 WHERE id = 3

 # delete: remove rows